mjvakili/ccppabc/ccppabc/text/revision/referee_report.md

 I agree and I think it would be helpful to further motivate using ABC over MCMC, specifically in the context of cosmology.
 In other words, explicitly state in the abstract that the LF cannot actually be Gaussian and that an incorrect form of the LF can lead to biased parameter inference.
 This should also be further stressed in the intro with citations to papers such as  http://adsabs.harvard.edu/abs/2016MNRAS.456L.132S .

+Our response to the comment: We agree with the referee's comment and we think it is helpful to further motivate ABC over MCMC, specially in the context of cosmology.
+In other words, we explicitly state in the abstract that the likelihhod function cannot be Gaussian and that an incorrect form of the likelihood function can lead to biased parameter inference.
+Therefore, we made significant changes to Section 3.4 (Comparison to MCMC analysis) in order to better emphasize the advantage of ABC over MCMC.
+In particular, we made made substantial changes to the paragraph mentioned in the referee's comment to address this:

+    """ Accurate estimation of the covariance matrix in LSS, however, faces a number of challenges.
+It is both labor and computationally expensive and dependent on the accuracy of simulated mock catalogs, known to be unreliable on small scales~(see Heitmann et al. 2008; Chuang et al. and references therein).
+      In fact, as Sellentin & Heaven (2016) points out, using estimates of the covariance matrix in the Gaussian psuedo-likelihood approach become further problematic.
+Even when inferring parameters from a Gaussian-distributed data set, using covariance matrix estimates rather than the {\em true} covariance matrix leads to a likelihood function that is {\em no longer} Gaussian.
+ABC-PMC does not depend on a covariance matrix estimate; hence, it does not face these problems.
+    """

 >2) if the Gaussian hypothesis underlying the standard approach are so unrealistic as stated in the text, why results are still consistent with the ABC ones? how likely it is that we will face a real data scenario which might lead to significantly different results?